medge-tools/medge-map-editor/README.md

 These are all the steps, but you may not need all of them.
 For example, the Springboard is an instance of a StaticMesh, so we only created an operator in `src > ops.py`.

-## TODO

-### Should Have
-- Only the sun light can be exported and the conversion method for rotation doesn't work for lights; they probably use quaternions instead of Euler's.
-- To be able to export different level collections to seperate t3d files.
-- Remove the need to set the material package, before being able to select a material.

-### Could Have
-- You can add materials to Brushes, but only by name.
-It would be nice if we could texture Brushes inside Blender and export those materials also.